 A fifth wheel is a towable RV that connects to a hitch inside the bed of a pickup truck.
 For RVers looking to get the most bang for their buck, a 5th wheel is a great choice.
 5th wheels are spacious inside, and the floor plans are the best of all the RVs.

-What Features Should I Look For When Renting An RV?
+5 Features Should to Look For When Renting An RV

 There are quite a few features to consider when looking for an RV rental.
 First of all, if this is your first time renting and driving an RV, I would recommend renting the smallest, drivable, Class C RV you can.
 An RV that you drive is much easier to handle than a camper trailer that you tow behind you.
 I recommend a small drivable RV rental between 19′ and 24′ if it is your first time driving an RV.